openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 * 3.3.3.3: Concurrent connects to object server on GET path in proxy server
 * 3.3.3.4: CLOSED
 * 3.3.3.5: Region support for EC
-* 3.3.3.6 EC PUTs should not delete old data files
+* 3.3.3.6 EC PUTs should not delete old data files (in review)
 * 3.3.3.7: CLOSED
 * 3.3.3.8: Create common interface for proxy-->nodes
+* 3.3.3.9: Multi-Phase Commit Conversation

 3.3.4 **Object Server**